 I was wearing a thin shift dress and only Henry and Freya (who now wore the bin bags) had hats.
 It began to rain heavily after a bit.
 We scurried from one shelter to the next but Joe and I got soaked.
 My dress would dry out quickly - well that was the theory.
 Not in these temperatures.

 These are no ordinary gardens.
 They are exceptional, dramatic, totally over the top, totally Singapore.
 The main attraction is the 'supertrees', up to 50 metres tall, with an elevated walkway called the OCBC Skyway, between two of them and a restaurant in one.
-They are purple and green constructions and have plants growing part-way up.
+They are purple and green constructions and have plants growing most of the way up.
 And they light them up when it gets dark, which would be at 7 pm.
 Two hours away.
 We had already been here that long.

 Joe was especially fed up with the idea of waiting.
 We tried a cafe but apart from it being over-priced at $5 for a coffee, it was so cold in there I would be shivering.
 I walked out and the others followed.